swaptacular/swpt_accounts/protocol.rst

   can change significantly between transfer's preparation and transfer's commit.
 Therefore, the value of ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur.
-  (The value of ``gratis_period`` should be chosen so as to allow clients to successfully zero out their accounts, even when the interest rate on them is negative.)
+  (The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the interest rate on them is negative.)

 FinalizedTransfer